mohd096/Proftix/README.md

 Backend: Python, dJango, postgreSQL
 Authentication: JWT, dj_rest_auth, Google OAuth
 Email Verification: Nodemailer
-Data Visualization: Chart.js, React-chartjs-2, Nivo Bar Chart
+Data Visualization: Chart.js, React-chartjs-2, Nivo Bar Chart.
 6. ### Contributing
 Contributions to Proftix are welcome!
 If you have any bug fixes, improvements, or new features to add, please open an issue or create a pull request.
 We appreciate your support!